starlightknown/learning-go/notes.md

 s += "es" makes a new memory and adds es to the s as strings are immutatble s = strings.ToUpper(s)

-# Arryas, Slices and maps
+# Arrays, Slices and maps

+## Arrays
 arrays are fixed size
 gets copied
-elements gets copied, there's no descriptor comparable if sizes are not same, once cant be assigned to other
+elements gets copied, there's no descriptor comparable if sizes are not same, one can't be assigned to other as they are different types.

+# Slice

-slice is like array but string like - has a descriptor slices can be changed - has variable lenghth and capacity append takes a sclice and element and adds element to the slice modify the slice descriptor and adds more space if used already not comparable cant be used as map key has append and copy e := a if we change e , a will change too slces are indexed like [8:11]
+slice is like array but more string like - has a descriptor slices can be changed - has variable lenghth and capacity append takes a slice and element and adds element to the slice modify the slice descriptor and adds more space if used already not comparable can't be used as map key has append and copy e := a if we change e , a will change too slces are indexed like [8:11]